Humiliation for Boris Johnson as MPs back ban over Partygate lies

 Although Mr Johnson dodged the recommended 90-day suspension by quitting his Uxbridge and South Ruislip seat, he will be stripped of his parliamentary pass after the committee’s findings that he repeatedly lied over Partygate were approved in a vote.

-Some 354 MPs backed the Partygate report, while just seven voted against it – a majority of 347.
-Labour had forced a vote on the motion, with the opposition party providing tellers for both the ayes and noes.
+Some 354 MPs backed the Partygate report, while just seven Tories voted against it – a majority of 347.
+No vote was recorded for 225 Conservative MPs.

+The division list released immediately after the vote contained six names in the noes rather than seven announced in the chamber.
+It said the Tory MPs who backed Mr Johnson were Sir Bill Cash, Nick Fletcher, Adam Holloway, Karl McCartney, Joy Morrissey and Heather Wheeler.

+Some of the former prime minister's staunchest allies boycotted the vote after the hours-long debate, including Jacob Rees-Mogg and Nadine Dorries, who announced she planned to quit over the fallout from Mr Johnson's resignation honours.

 Mr Sunak was accused of “running scared” of Monday night’s showdown in parliament on Mr Johnson, with No 10 claiming he had been too busy hosting the Swedish prime minister to attend.